 Don’t get burnt by changes to legislation.

 With the introduction of the new Work Health and Safety Regulations 2011, those persons classified as being a PCBU have onerous responsibilities for the safety of all persons and employees.
-Fire Compliance is one of the major responsibilities.
+Fire Compliance is a major responsibility.

-Section 43 of the Work Health and Safety Regulation 2011 (Emergency Plans) stipulate that the PCBU must develop Emergency Plans to ensure the workplace has effective plans in place to manager all types of emergencies including fire emergencies.
+Section 43 of the Work Health and Safety Regulation 2011 (Emergency Plans) stipulates that the PCBU must develop Emergency Plans to ensure the workplace has effective plans in place to manage all types of emergencies including fire emergencies.

 The major new requirements are:

 An improved fire and evacuation framework that includes;